Hepatitis A Vaccine

 • Young children < 12 months of age.

-• People who have known allergy to the hepatitis A vaccine.
+• People who have a known allergy to the hepatitis A vaccine.